open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 function are typically expected to serialize and transmit the data to the destination.

-Export() will never be called concurrently for the same exporter instance.
-Export() can be called again only after the current call returns.
+By default Export() will never be called concurrently for the same exporter instance and can be called again only after the current call returns.
 This does not mean Export() is required to block until the batch is successfully sent.
 What Export() does before returning is language and exporter dependent.
 However, the implementation MUST document the concurrency characteristics the SDK requires of the exporter.

 Export() MUST NOT block indefinitely, there MUST be a reasonable upper limit after which the call must time out with an error result (`Failure`).